 This future land use designation is intended to protect and promote the culture and unique development patterns of existing communities and sustain their strong sense of community.
 The communities in this category are located in the Rural Area and are typically less developed than other areas due to the lack of off-site water and sewer utilities.
-Much of the development is singlefamily residential with many churches.
+Much of the development is single-family residential with many churches.
 Historically, many small neighborhood businesses existed in these communities; however, there are very few neighborhood businesses existing today.
 The communities have a strong tie to the natural resources in the area and have many earthen roads that connect to state roads.

 Future development should be compatible with the existing community and the residential density should not exceed one dwelling per acre.
 Residences, agriculture, forestry, churches, cemeteries, cultural and historic buildings, schools, post offices, etc. should be allowed.
 Compatible businesses and offices should be allowed to offer services and employment opportunities for local residents, provided the building scale and coverage fits with existing structures.
-This designation should not be located on Wadmalaw Island or Edisto Island, or within Planned Development or Form-Based Zoning Districts.
+Appropriate public services and facilities that are consistent with the goals and strategies of this Plan should be permitted to ensure sufficient provision of services.
+This designation should not apply to parcels that are 50 acres in size or larger as of October 9, 2018 and should not be located on Wadmalaw Island or Edisto Island, or within Planned Development or Form-Based Zoning Districts.
 Zoning and land development regulations in these areas should be customized to meet the needs of the individual communities.